 - Temporary Income Tax Rate Reduction

-- Six-Tier Sales Tax Refund
+- Sales Tax Refund

-How the 2019 TABOR Surplus Was Refunded
+How the 2021 TABOR Surplus Will Be Refunded

 Frequently Asked Questions

 Property tax exemptions are administered by your local government.
-Contact your local County Assessor\'s Office for more information about senior and disabled veteran property tax exemptions.
+Contact your local County Assessor’s Office for more information about senior and disabled veteran property tax exemptions.
 The Colorado Department of Local Affairs maintains a list with contact information for each County Assessor's Office in Colorado.